Strobilus: Flowering plants

 The flower of flowering plants is sometimes referred to as a bisexual strobilus.
 Stamens include microsporangia within the anther, and ovules (contained in carpels) contain megasporangia.
 Magnolia has a particularly strobiloid flower with all parts arranged in a spiral, rather than as clear whorls.

 A number of flowering plants have inflorescences that resemble strobili, such as catkins, but are actually more complex in structure than strobili.

-Evolution of strobili
+Evolution

 It is likely that strobili evolved independently in most if not all these groups.
 This evolutionary convergence is not unusual, since the form of a strobilus is one of the most compact that can be achieved in arranging lateral organs around a cylindric axis, and the consolidation of reproductive parts in a strobilus may optimize spore dispersal and nutrient partitioning.

 Etymology

 The word strobilus is related to the ancient Greek strobilos = whirlwind.
 The Hebrew word for conifer cone, itstrubal, is an ancient borrowing from the Greek.

+According to Liddell & Scott, the Greek: strobilos (στρόβιλος) had many meanings, generally of anything twisted up...hence of the hedgehog,... of an egg-shell,... as a name of various twisted or spinning objects.
+For example: